-An incomplete (I) grade may be given when a student is doing passing work or has the possibility of earning a passing grade but is unable to complete all of the course requirements because of unusual circumstances acceptable to the instructor (e.g., illness or accident).
-In no case may an "I" be agreed to unless the student has completed at least 80 percent of the class.
-An "I" may not be used to permit a student to repeat a course or to improve a grade.
-The instructor must complete the Application for

-Incomplete Grade form and it must be signed by the instructor and submitted to the appropriate division head and college dean for approval.
-The completed and signed form must then be filed in the Registrar's Office; additional copies of the form will be given to the student, instructor, academic advisor, and college dean.
-Requirements for completing the course and appropriate grade designations are to be specified on the application by the instructor.

-It is the responsibility of the student to complete satisfactorily all of the course requirements within 120 days of the posting of the incomplete grade.
-If the incomplete is not cleared within this specified time limit, the I will convert to an F.
+An instructor may assign an incomplete grade (I) when a student has the possibility of earning a passing grade but is unable to complete all of the course requirements due to extraordinary circumstances (e.g., illness, family emergency).
+The incomplete grade (I) should be used only when the student has completed approximately 80 percent of the course requirements.
+An incomplete grade is not used to permit a student to repeat a course or to improve a grade.
+The instructor completes the Application for Incomplete Grade form, signs it, and submits it to the appropriate division head and dean for approval.
+The completed form is filed in the Registrar's Office.
+Requirements for completing the course and appropriate grade designations are specified in the application.
+The student is responsible for completing satisfactorily all of the course requirements within 120 days of the posting of the incomplete grade.
+The instructor submits a Grade Change form to the Registrar's Office to remove the incomplete grade (I).
+If the requirements are not completed within 120 days of the end of the term, the incomplete grade (I) will convert to a failing grade (F).